People with Neurofibromatosis Type 2 (NF2) develop walking issues for many reasons.

 "Current evidence is in support of VRT for treating patients with a variety of vestibular disorders, both central and peripheral.
 High-level evidence studies support the use of treatment techniques of adaptation and substitution for gaze stabilization, habituation, balance and gait training, and can with repositioning maneuvers.
 Recent evidence has also examined and found promising results with technological innovations that are targeted at those with bilateral vestibular hypofunction and insufficient gains with a standard exercise-based program.
-Nevertheless, factors such as anxiety overlay/depression, time when beginning therapy, and adherence may have an impact on how a patient will do with his/her VRT program and should be acknowledged."
+Nevertheless, factors such as anxiety overlay/depression, a time when beginning therapy, and adherence may have an impact on how a patient will do with his/her VRT program and should be acknowledged."
 [Burzynski, 2017]

 Inner Ear System